Locations

 Impact:

-A detailed pre-renewal audit often reveals 10–30% in potential savings by trimming fat.
+A detailed pre-renewal audit often reveals potential savings of 10–30% by trimming unnecessary expenses.
 You avoid paying dormant licenses in the new term and enter negotiations confidently about what you do (and don’t) need.

 Early planning also positions you to negotiate on your timeline, not Microsoft’s, maximizing leverage.